Reformed Presbyterian Church of India

 The Reformed Presbyterian Church of India is a historic confessional Presbyterian denomination in India, established in the 19th century by Scottish and Irish missionaries.

 Origin

 The Reformed Presbyterian Church of India was a joint effort of the Reformed Presbyterian Church in Ireland and Scotland in 1823, and established 12 congregations in India by a team of three ministers, namely Alexander Crawford, James Glasgow and D. Mitchell.
 The present situation is that the church has one active presbytery.

-In the 1930 and 1940s the Bible Presbyterian Church helped to establish churches.
-The office located in Dehradun, Uttarakhand.
-The church subscribe the Westminster Confession of Faith, Westminster Larger and Shorter Catechism.
+In the 1930 and 1940s the Bible Presbyterian Church helped to establish churches; The BPC later became part of the RPC’s Saharnapur Presbytery.

+The church subscribes to the Westminster Confession of Faith, Westminster Larger and Shorter Catechism, the Apostles’ Creed and the Nicene Creed.

 The Reformed Presbyterian Church in India is a member of the World Reformed Fellowship, International Conference of Reformed Churches and the Evangelical Fellowship in India.

-More recently the denomination's goal to establish several congregations in Uttarakhand, Uttar Pradesh, and New Delhi.
+In the 2020s, the denomination's goal is to establish several congregations in Uttarakhand, Uttar Pradesh, and New Delhi.